Astor63/BL2-Mods/Discord Solver/Discord Solver - Moxxi version v1.0.0/ReadMe.md

 - Fix for Akathis "No More Moxxi Lifesteal" - 1.5% passive health regeneration instead of 2.5% Lifesteal
 - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
+- Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2) + Bayonet Buff
 - Fix for Koby "Rarity Color Fix": Unique (just in case if you use this old mod)

 ![Discord Solver as reward for Moxxi mission](https://i.imgur.com/8JPt8ap.png "Don't worry guys... even if my screen capture show French text, my mods are in English")